 3. Become a part of the Etsy community

 The Etsy community is vast, and it’s in your best interest to join it.
 Try participating in the site’s forums by providing feedback to other sellers and reaching out to your favorite Etsy sellers for advice.
-To build in-person outreach, search for local events through forum or your social app in your community to take part in.
-Attending events within your own community, such as meetups and pop-up shops, is a good opportunity to spread awareness and network with other sellers and potential buyers.
+To build in-person outreach, search for local events through the forum or your community social app to participate in.
+Attending events (both online and offline) within your own community, such as meetups and pop-up shops, is a good opportunity to spread awareness and network with other sellers and potential buyers.

-Before selling on Etsy, identify small milestones that would lead you where you want to be in a manageable, achievable way, rather than creating task lists based on your long-term goal.
-With a clear focus on reaching one smaller objective, your task list will become much more manageable.
+Before starting to sell on Etsy, identify small milestones that would lead your online business to where you want to be in a manageable, achievable way rather than creating task lists based on your long-term goal.
+Your task list will become much more manageable with a clear focus on reaching one smaller objective.

-Note: Read our article about creating an actionable business plan step by step for your e-commerce business and learn how to set goals and achieve them.
+Note: Read our article about creating an actionable business plan step by step for your e-commerce business and learn how to set and achieve goals.